maxschuman/python-c-example/maxpysort/README.md

 ```

 To test the code, go to the root of the package and run the `pytest` command at the command line.

+To evaluate the speed of the different modeling